hoffmanap/fmsp/README.md

 4. **Where visitors live** — El Paso-local vs. regional vs. out-of-state/out-of-country, down to the ZIP code
 5. **When the park fills up** — weekly trend, monthly seasonality, and a day-of-week × hour-of-day heatmap

 Everything on the page is generated from pre-computed JSON in `data/` — there's no server and no client-side data crunching beyond formatting, so it's a plain GitHub Pages deploy.
+Every map is grayscale-tiled, pan/zoomable (hover to enable scroll-zoom), and every map or chart has an expand (&#10021;) button that opens it full-screen.
+If a data file fails to fetch, the page still renders everything else and shows an inline diagnostic instead of going blank.

 ## Running it locally